Administrators Supporting Research

 - Though the student may complete an IRB application, the student PI’s Advisor/Chair must meticulously review the application before the student PI’s Advisor/Chair submits the IRB application themselves.
 The student cannot submit the application themselves.

 - The student PI’s Advisor/Chair is expected to work with their student on the research question, study design, and IRB application and submission.
-Once an IRB protocol is approved, it is expected that student PI’s Advisor/Chair provide intentional guidance and support to the student PI throughout the life of the project including data collection, implementation of intervention or interaction, or access and analysis of identifiable or re-identifiable data.
+Once an IRB protocol is approved, it is expected that the student PI’s Advisor/Chair provide intentional guidance and support to the student PI throughout the life of the project including data collection, implementation of intervention or interaction, or access and analysis of identifiable or re-identifiable data.

 The IRB Office and Full Board